Abigail/Abigail.github.io/Src/Trapped/queen.md

 # %%PIECE%%

-The %%PIECE%%Queen** can slide an unlimited number of squares in all eight
+The %%PIECE%% can slide an unlimited number of squares in all eight
 directions: four orthogonal directions and four diagonal directions.
 It cannot slide over occupied squares.
-The %%PIECE%%Queen** combines the movements of the [*Rook*](rook.html) and [*Bishop*](bishop.html).
+The %%PIECE%% combines the movements of the [*Rook*](rook.html) and [*Bishop*](bishop.html).

 It's common in many Chess variant, using different names: